Nutrition & Dietetics: Overview

 - A BS in Nutrition and Dietetics degree, your DPD Verification Statement, which provides you eligibility to apply for an accredited Dietetic Internship Program, and your MS degree in Nutrition in an accelerated time frame.

-- Your DPD Verification Statement, which provides you eligibility to apply for an accredited Dietetic Internship Program (for those students who have an earned BS/BA), while you also earn your Master’s of Science (MS) degree is in Nutrition or Sports Nutrition Exercise.
+- Your DPD Verification Statement, which provides you eligibility to apply for an accredited Dietetic Internship Program (for those students who have an earned BS/BA), while you also earn your Master’s of Science (MS) degree is in Nutrition or Sports Nutrition Exercise Science.

 - Dietetic Internship Program Verification Statement from either our onsite or distance tracks.